LiuChuYu/BeefaloPlus/README.md

 Currently, most of the actions doesn't work.
 Guaranteed working actions are:
 1. picking (grass/twig/flower .etc),
 2. picking up (things dropped on the ground)
-3. storing (things in chest/chester)
+3. use structures that doesn't have sub-interfaces (like chest/chester)

 # TODO
 1. [x] Add SPACE support (press space to automatically do things)